Web design: Evolution of web design

 In 1996, Microsoft released its first competitive browser, which was complete with its features and HTML tags.
 It was also the first browser to support style sheets, which at the time was seen as an obscure authoring technique and is today an important aspect of web design.
 The HTML markup for tables was originally intended for displaying tabular data.
-However, designers quickly realized the potential of using HTML tables for creating complex, multi-column layouts that were otherwise not possible.
+However, designers quickly realised the potential of using HTML tables for creating complex, multi-column layouts that were otherwise not possible.
 At this time, as design and good aesthetics seemed to take precedence over good markup structure, little attention was paid to semantics and web accessibility.
 HTML sites were limited in their design options, even more so with earlier versions of HTML.
 To create complex designs, many web designers had to use complicated table structures or even use blank spacer .GIF images to stop empty table cells from collapsing.
 CSS was introduced in December 1996 by the W3C to support presentation and layout.
-This allowed HTML code to be semantic rather than both semantic and presentational and improved web accessibility, see tableless web design.
+This allowed HTML code to be semantic rather than both semantic and presentational, and improved web accessibility; see tableless web design.

 In 1996, Flash (originally known as FutureSplash) was developed.
 At the time, the Flash content development tool was relatively simple compared to now, using basic layout and drawing tools, a limited precursor to ActionScript, and a timeline, but it enabled web designers to go beyond the point of HTML, animated GIFs and JavaScript.
-However, because Flash required a plug-in, many web developers avoided using it for fear of limiting their market share due to lack of compatibility.
+However, because Flash required a plug-in, many web developers avoided using it for fear of limiting their market share due to a lack of compatibility.
 Instead, designers reverted to GIF animations (if they did not forego using motion graphics altogether) and JavaScript for widgets.
 But the benefits of Flash made it popular enough among specific target markets to eventually work its way to the vast majority of browsers, and powerful enough to be used to develop entire sites.

 End of the first browser wars

-In 1998, Netscape released Netscape Communicator code under an open-source licence, enabling thousands of developers to participate in improving the software.
+In 1998, Netscape released the Netscape Communicator source code under an open-source licence, enabling thousands of developers to participate in improving the software.
 However, these developers decided to start a standard for the web from scratch, which guided the development of the open-source browser and soon expanded to a complete application platform.
 The Web Standards Project was formed and promoted browser compliance with HTML and CSS standards.
 Programs like Acid1, Acid2, and Acid3 were created in order to test browsers for compliance with web standards.
 In 2000, Internet Explorer was released for Mac, which was the first browser that fully supported HTML 4.01 and CSS 1.
 It was also the first browser to fully support the PNG image format.
-By 2001, after a campaign by Microsoft to popularize Internet Explorer, Internet Explorer had reached 96% of web browser usage share, which signified the end of the first browser wars as Internet Explorer had no real competition.
+By 2001, after a campaign by Microsoft, Internet Explorer had reached 96% of web browser usage share and had no significant competition, signifying the end of the first browser wars.